The Amazing History of The Home

 Zetland Court is one of seventeen RMBI care homes in the UK .
-It is situated in beautiful grounds, a short walk from the beach in a quiet area of Westbourne, near Bournemouth.
-The main part of the building is grade 2 listed and it was converted to a care home by the RMBI in the early 1980’s.
+The Home is situated in beautiful grounds, a short walk from the beach in a quiet area of Westbourne, near Bournemouth.
+The main part of the building is grade 2 listed.
+It was converted to a care home by the RMBI in the early 1980’s.

-Zetland Court was built in 1860 on a parcel of land from the Alum Cliff Estate by Mr Charles A King and was originally known as Branksome Dene.
-Twenty years later it became the Seaside Villa of Lord and Lady Wimborne of Canford, who considerably extended the building and then sold it on to Sir Ernest Cassel, a publisher and banker.
-Sir Ernest left the estate to his granddaughter, Edwina in 1922 who later married and became Lady Edwina Mountbatten.
-After her ownership many others followed and over the years it has been a vegetarian hotel and a home for elderly Jews, before falling derelict in the 1970s.
+Zetland Court was built in 1860 on a parcel of land from the Alum Cliff Estate by Mr Charles A King.
+It was originally known as Branksome Dene.
+Twenty years later it became the seaside Villa of Lord and Lady Wimborne of Canford.
+They considerably extended the building and then sold it on to Sir Ernest Cassel, a publisher and banker.
+Sir Ernest left the estate to his granddaughter, Edwina in 1922, she later married and became Lady Edwina Mountbatten.
+After her ownership many others followed.
+It has been a vegetarian hotel and a home for elderly Jews, before falling derelict in the 1970s.

 The Province of Hampshire & IOW funded a new extension which was erected at this time, at a cost of £250,000.
 Originally called the Richard Bond wing, named after Major General Bond, the Provincial Grand Master for Hants & IoW between 1964-74.
-This wing was originally used for nursing care of residents and has recently been converted into a Dementia Unit now called Red Admiral View.
+This wing was originally used for nursing care of residents.
+It has recently been converted into a Dementia Unit, now called Red Admiral View.

 Zetland Court is run and staffed by the RMBI.
 It is registered for 71 residents, 15 in the Dementia Unit and 50 in residential care in the main building.
 There are also 3 residential rooms which take married couples.

-A major refurbishment programme has been carried out in recent years by the RMBI, to provide new facilities for all the residents, lifts, telephones, re-wiring, plumbing as well as re-decoration of the whole building.
-About a third of the home was shut down at a time to allow the work to be carried out.
-It was not possible at that time to install specific specialized dementia accommodation in the main building at Zetland Court because of its listed building status, building constraints and planning regulations, but this has now been addressed by adapting the former nursing wing.
+A major refurbishment programme was carried out by the RMBI, providing new facilities for the residents, including lifts, telephones, re-wiring, plumbing and re-decoration of the whole building.
+A third of the home was shut, at a time, for the work to be carried out.
+It wasn’t possible at that time to install specific specialised dementia accommodation in the main building at Zetland Court.
+This was because of its listed building status, building constraints and planning regulations.
+It has now been addressed by adapting the former nursing wing.

-In 2015 work started to convert the nursing wing and remodel it into a dedicated Dementia Unit now known as Red Admiral View.
-This was officially opened at the 2016 Summer Fair.
-This area now provides bright stimulating accommodation, a colourful secure garden with potting shed and vegetable area and a separate sensory courtyard garden for relaxation.
-It has been identified that there are a number of different types of dementia, all having individual needs and these are catered for in the new unit.
+In 2015 work started to convert the nursing wing into a dedicated Dementia Unit which is now called Red Admiral View.
+It was officially opened at the 2016 Summer Fair.
+This area now provides bright stimulating accommodation, a colourful secure garden with potting shed and a separate sensory courtyard garden for relaxation.
+There are a number of different types of dementia, all having individual needs and these are all catered for in the new unit.

 Unfortunately, it is inevitable that there will be more residents who have some degree of dementia in the future.